Best friends take home £150k on Ant & Dec's Limitless Win

-Ant and Dec's Limitless Win returned to our screens tonight (January 21) and viewers saw two best friends take on the Limitless Ladder.
+Ant and Dec's Limitless Win returned to our screens last night and viewers saw two best friends take on the Limitless Ladder.

 Conall and Michael from Belfast returned to the show after wracking up a total of £100,000 with 23 lives remaining in a previous episode where they ran out of time.